zarabotaet/CV/CV.md

 ## Skills

-- Excellent soft skills, vast experience in communication between clients and teammates all over the world.
+- Excellent soft skills, and vast experience in communication between clients and teammates all over the world.
-- Experience managing a team of 2-5 people.
+- Experience managing teams of up to 10 people.
 - Teammate training skill (work in htmlacademy).
-- Skill creating a product from scratch and maintain legacy.
+- Сreating a product from scratch and maintaining legacy projects.
-- Develop front-end products all kinds of complexity, making deep research.
+- Develop front-end products with all kinds of complexity, doing deep research.
 - Designing human-friendly interfaces.

 ## Work Experience